Illegal Disposal, Litter and Backyard Burning

 - Keep NC Beautiful (KNCB) – An affiliate of Keep America Beautiful, KNCB works directly with litter prevention in North Carolina, has local affiliates in nearly a third of North Carolina's counties, and provides programming and education for individuals and organizations.

 It is illegal to burn trash and non-vegetative materials in North Carolina.
-For more information about open burning and air quality, please visit the following sites:
+For more information about open burning and air quality, please visit:

 - N.C.
-Division of Air Quality’s Open Burning information page - Provides information on North Carolina’s Open Burning Rule and answers to frequently asked questions about open burning.
+DEQ's Division of Air Quality: Open Burning - information on North Carolina’s Open Burning Rule and answers to frequently asked questions about open burning